HarperCollins | 2013

 There’s very little information for a true crime reader to take in that will answer questions, present theories, make you think or question or cast suspicion.
 Mostly, after all the women are profiled, this is a book that looks at the world of online escort services – how it works, what the motivations for doing it are, what lives are like within that scene and how Craig’s List has become an important tool of the industry.

 I appreciate that Kolker never tries to draw any conclusions or steer the reader into one opinion or another, instead he presents only real quotes, interactions and timelines of events.
 But, I think there was a missed opportunity to develop connections with the police and other professionals involved in the cases, and that resulted in very little information on the investigations into these women’s deaths.

 Kolker instead connected with family members and friends, and did interviews with boyfriends and alleged pimps.
-The personal reflections and insights and denials of guilt from these people might be momentarily interesting and bring an important reality to the events, but it lacks the psychological, dark pull that true crime fans are generally looking for outside of the human elements.
+The personal reflections and insights, and denials of guilt, from these people might be momentarily interesting and bring an important reality to the cases, but it lacks the psychological, dark pull that true crime fans are generally looking for outside of the human elements.

 Maybe that makes me sound like a cold-hearted bitch.
 So, be it.

-I think we can do both when it comes to true crime – shine a light on the victims, while also exploring what is being done to find them justice.
+I believe we can do both when it comes to true crime – shine a light on the victims, while also exploring what is being done to find them justice.

 Award-winning investigative reporter Robert Kolker delivers a humanizing account of the true-life search for a serial killer still at large on Long Island and presents the first detailed look at the shadow world of online escorts, where making a living is easier than ever, and the dangers remain all too real.
 Lost Girls is a portrait of unsolved murders in an idyllic part of America, of the underside of the Internet, and of the secrets we keep without admitting to ourselves that we keep them.